Dilli Haat – INA metro station

-The NTPC Dilli Haat – INA metro station is an interchange station between the Yellow Line and Pink Line of Delhi Metro.
-It serves INA Colony, Dilli Haat, INA Market, and Sarojini Nagar.
+The Dilli Haat – INA metro station is an interchange station between the Yellow Line and Pink Line of Delhi Metro.
+Located on the Sri Aurobindo Marg, it serves the areas of INA Colony, Dilli Haat, INA Market, and Kidwai Nagar in southern Delhi.

-The station, initially opened to the public on September 3, 2010, as part of the Yellow Line, became an interchange station with the commencement of operations on the Pink Line on August 6, 2018.
+The station, which was initially opened to the public on 3 September 2010 as part of the Yellow Line, became an interchange station with the commencement of operations on the Pink Line on 6 August 2018.